 Project Title: "Oklahoma Mon Amour"

-"Oklahoma Mon Amour" tells the story of the Gaertners, a family of five separated by a tragedy that left them in solitude –in Oklahoma, Mexico City, and London.
+The film "Oklahoma Mon Amour" tells the story of the Gaertners, a family of five separated by a tragedy that left them in solitude –in Oklahoma, Mexico City, and London.
 While addressing the characters’ rupture and conceivable reconciliation, Dr. Rueda's film also touches upon political tensions affecting the world today.
 Instead of relying on expected Mexico/United States migratory flows, this essay-film proposes a radical variation by showing the American character Sebastian traveling south into Mexico, dissatisfied with the politics of his country (late 2016) and hoping to reconcile with the family.

 Screenings will take place at universities and national and international film festivals.
 It will be distributed through traditional and online outputs.